santureddy/AWS-SAA-C02-Course/README.md

 - Default AWS storage class that's used in S3, should be user default as well.
 - S3 Standard is region resilient, and can tolerate the failure of an AZ.
 - Objects are replicated to at least 3+ AZs when they are uploaded.
-- 99999999999% durability
+- **Content MD5 Checksums** and Cyclic redundancy checks(**CRCs**) are used to detect and fix any data corruption.
+- 99.999999999% durability , for 10,000,000 objects, 1 object loss per 10,000 years.
 - 99.99% availability
 - Offers low latency and high throughput.
-- No minimums, delays, or penalties.
-- Billing is storage fee, data transfer fee, and request based charge.
+- Billing is storage fee (GB/month), data transfer fee(1$ for GB of transfer OUT(IN is FREE)), and request based charge( price per 1000 requests).
+- No specific retrival fee , no minimum duration for objects stored, no minimum object size.
+- When objects are stored a **HTTP/1.1 200 OK** response is provided by the S3 API Endpoint.
+- Data accessable immediately, it has a **milliseconds first byte latency**.
+When data is requested , it is available in milliseconds and objects can be made publicly available.
+- Use S3 standard for **Frequently accessed** data which is **important** and **Non Replacable**

 All of the other storage classes trade some of these compromises for another.

-#### S3 Standard-IA
+#### S3 Standard-IA ( Infrequent Access)

 - Designed for less frequent rapid access when it is needed.
 - Cheaper rate to store data you will rarely need, but if you do need it, you